 Schools with students from Kindergarten to Year 2 must complete an annual internal audit against the National Quality Standard (NQS) and may request verification of their audit to ensure consistent interpretation of the standard.
-In 2021, we verified the audits of 40 public schools, with directives to pause visits to schools in Semester 1 due to COVID‑19 restrictions having an impact on verification numbers.
+In 2022, we verified the audits of 40 public schools, with directives to pause visits to schools in Semester 1 due to COVID‑19 restrictions having an impact on verification numbers.

-At the start of the 2022 school year, three‑quarters (619) of public schools were operating as Independent Public Schools, including 4 new schools that opened in 2022.
+At the start of the 2023 school year, three‑quarters (624) of public schools were operating as independent public schools, including 5 new schools that opened in 2023.

 We continued to allocate funding to public schools through the student‑centred funding model.
 The model provides a one‑line budget to schools based on the learning needs of their students and the school’s characteristics.

 Our School Budget Review Committee provides a mechanism for public schools to seek additional funding during the school year.
-In 2021–22, 5 requests for additional funding from schools were approved, with almost $454,000 in additional funding allocated.
+In 2022–23, 12 requests for additional funding from schools were approved, with over $1.5 million in additional funding allocated.

-Our Direct to Market program, a previous election commitment of the state government, allows schools to directly source contractors for maintenance and minor capital works, providing increased flexibility and the ability to use local contractors.
-From July 2021, we increased the value of works allowed from $20,000 to $50,000 (including GST).
-In March 2022, we also updated the program, adding 12 new project categories to the program and modifying 5 existing ones.
-In 2021–22, projects worth just over $595,000 were successfully delivered.
+Our Direct to Market program, a previous election commitment of the state government, allows schools to directly source contractors for maintenance and minor capital works to the value of $50,000 including GST.
+The program comprises 35 project categories and provides increased flexibility to schools, including the option to use local contractors.
+In 2022–23, projects worth over $660,000 were successfully delivered across the state.

-During 2021–22, significantly more content has been made available through Ikon (Information and knowledge online), our customer‑focused intranet.
+During 2022–23, a significant amount of content has been developed, improved, maintained, and made available through Ikon (Information and knowledge online), our customer‑focused intranet.
 Ikon supports the needs of staff by providing a single point of entry for finding the information and services they need to do their jobs.

 These upgrades will have a significant flow‑on benefit to regional communities surrounding the schools.

-We provided 1,795 new notebook computers to teachers in 2021–22 through the Notebooks for Teachers Program.
-We continued to provide technical support services, access to a range of software applications, insurance and warranty cover to 7,860 teachers using a notebook provided by the program.
+We provided 2,585 new notebook computers to teachers in 2022–23 through the Notebooks for Teachers program.
+We continued to provide technical support services, access to a range of software applications, insurance and warranty cover to 7,717 teachers using a notebook computer provided by the program.

-A newly formed cyber security team was established to work in conjunction with existing security processes and to further strengthen our cyber security position.
+Our specialist cybersecurity team was expanded and their work, in conjunction with existing security processes and technologies, has further strengthened our cybersecurity position.

 This included completing construction on:

-- stage 2 of Coastal Lakes College, delivered through the WA Schools Public Private Partnership (PPP) Project
+- stage 2 of Hammond Park Secondary College, delivered through the WA Schools Public Private Partnership Project.

 Construction continued on: